 Norzin Lam Street in Thimphu:

-Indian citizen does not need any Passport or Visa, they need a Voter ID and 04 Passport size photos, for an entry permit for Bhutan.
+Indian citizen does not need any Passport or Visa, they need a Voter ID and 04 Passport size photos, for an entry permit to Bhutan.
 Entry will be given at the entry point (Pheutsholing and Paro).
 The permit is issued on the fulfillment of certain conditions before they travel.
 Your land entry should be your land exit point, Indians can enter and exit by road from the Pheuntosholing gate only.
-Permit issued is valid for Thimphu and Paro only.
+The permit issued is valid for Thimphu and Paro only.

 Limited Area Permit for Punakha:

 This permit is issued at Thimphu by Bhutan's Home Ministry.
-You need 02 photographs of the passport size and each Traveler's Voter ID or Passport card including child.
+You need 02 photographs of the passport size and each Traveler's Voter ID or Passport card including the child.
 Only after the guest has entered Thimphu will this special permit be given.
-On Saturday and Sunday and Govt.
-Holidays, the permit is not issued.
+On Saturdays and Sundays and holidays, the permit is not issued.

-Selling, buying, and Trading of antiques is not encouraged and banned in Bhutan.
+Selling, buying, and Trading of antiques are not encouraged and are banned in Bhutan.
 Tourists should respect local customs and traditions.
 Bhutan has many Customs and Traditions.

 Don't try to give children toys or candy in return for photo deals and car rides, but the Bhutanese are careful not to give birth to a generation of children who beg from visitors.